 Upon completion of the course, students should be able to:

-5. Recognize the varying and blurred genres of Native literatures and their relative acceptance by or invisibility to EuroAmerican literary standards.
+- Recognize the varying genres of Native literatures and their relationships to the mainstream canon of Anglophone literature.

 Course Activities and Design

-Class meeting time consists of lecture, group discussion, and various other activities, small group discussion, in-class writings, and perhaps some guest speakers and viewing and listening to videotape and audio recordings.
+Class meeting time consists of lecture, group discussion, and various other activities such as small group discussion, in-class writings, viewing and listening to video and audio recordings, and perhaps some guest speakers.

 Outcome Assessment Strategies

 Instructors vary on methods of assessment, but often instructors employ some combination of quizzes, exams, essays, and reading notebooks.
 The final grade is based upon the quality and extent of students' understanding of the course readings and discussions, as demonstrated in writings, discussion in class, and conferences.
 Students who miss more than a week's worth of class may not receive an A; generally those who miss two weeks' worth of class may not pass the course.